Calindra/cartesi-proposals/proposal-01-PRNG.md

   2. An automated packaging and release process for the npm library;
   3. The entire codebase under a permissive MIT open-source license;
   4. A readme file that provides an overview of the project;
-  5. An smart contract with:
+  5. A smart contract with:
       1. a new method to verify the VDF result;
       2. a new method to register the configuration;
       3. a new attribute in input_metadata to receive the seed;